ninjapiraatti/roger-skyline/README.md

 -----

 Changed the default port at /etc/ssh/sshd_config.
-Uncommented the line with "Port" and changed 22 to 50005.
+Uncommented the line with "Port" and changed 22 to 50010.
 Created a public key on the host machine: *ssh-keygen -t rsa*.
-Copied the keys to VM: *ssh-copy-id -i /c/Users/Tuomas/.ssh/id_rsa.pub ninjapiraatti@192.168.0.132 -p 50005*.
+Copied the keys to VM: *ssh-copy-id -i /c/Users/Tuomas/.ssh/id_rsa.pub ninjapiraatti@192.168.0.132 -p 50010*.

 Changed /etc/ssh/sshd_config to disallow root login:
 PermitRootLogin no
 PasswordAuthentication no

 Restarted the ssh service with *sudo service sshd restart*.

+Ran into problems and lo and behold, there was my host ip in *cat /etc/hosts.allow*.
+Had to do a new round of generating keys and copying them over to client, which was only possible after setting the password auth back to yes

 -----